 A company looking for a stable, long term worker engagement may not want to hire a contractor, especially if they find the right talent fit and don’t want to lose them.
 In that situation, it could be worth it to hire them as an employee and secure their commitment, either initially or after some time working for you as a contractor.

-To hire a citizen or expat as a remote employee in Spain, you have two options:
+To hire citizens or expats as remote workers in Spain, you have two options:

 1. Set up a local entity

 If your company is planning a business commitment to Spain beyond just hiring one or two remote employees, you can set up your local entity as a branch or subsidiary.
 Then, the new Spanish corporation would hire and payroll the employee directly, with the help of accounting and legal experts to guide the process.

 2. Outsource employment with an employer of record